 Ghee: A very tiny amount is required to grease the pan.

-How to make Patishapta Pitha/Pithe?
+Steps to prepare Patishapta Pitha/Pithe?

 One important point to remember is not to grease the pan too much or else, the batter won’t stick to the pan when you try to swirl.
 So, use just a tad bit after every few patishapta.